 For purposes of this Chapter, the terms defined in the remaining sections of this Article shall have the meanings indicated, whether with or without initial capital letters, unless the context in which they are used clearly indicates a different meaning.
-In addition, certain terms and words used in this Chapter shall be interpreted as follows: (a) Words used in the present tense include the future tense; the singular number includes the plural, and the plural number includes the singular; words of masculine gender include feminine gender, and words of feminine gender include masculine gender.
+These definitions do not necessarily reflect the definitions contained in pertinent statutes or regulations, and are intended for this Chapter only.
+In addition, certain terms and words used in this Chapter shall be interpreted as follows:

-(b) The word "includes" or "including" shall not limit the term to the specific example but is intended to extend its meaning to all other instances of like kind and character.

-(c) The words "shall" and "must" are mandatory; the words "may" and "should" are permissive.
+- (a) Words used in the present tense include the future tense; the singular number includes the plural, and the plural number includes the singular; words of masculine gender include feminine gender, and words of feminine gender include masculine gender. - (b) The word "includes" or "including" shall not limit the term to the specific example but is intended to extend its meaning to all other instances of like kind and character. - (c) The words "shall" and "must" are mandatory; the words "may" and "should" are permissive.